Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 }

-Compose is a declarative UI toolkit: you describe what the UI should look like for a given state, and Compose re-renders as state changes.
+Compose is declarative: you describe what the UI should look like for a given state, and Compose updates the UI when state changes.
+This makes UI easier to reason about—if you keep composables small and state predictable.

 Avoid this beginner trap